-It is necessary for employees to evaluate their current position in the organization and how they can improve their performance which will not only help in their career development but also benefit the organization.
+Employees must evaluate their current position in the organization and how they can improve their performance which will not only help in their career development but also benefit the organization.
 Identify what management expects of you?
 Organizations face problems because most employees do not know what they should do in the system?
 Ask yourself what will happen if you have to handle new clients in the future or your organization asks you to take on additional responsibilities?
-Are you really capable of surviving changes in the work Environment?
+Are you capable of surviving changes in the Work Environment?
 Are you well equipped to face unexpected situations or adverse situations?
-Do not always think about the present but also for the future.
-Know what new skills you need to learn in order to be a skilled resource for the organization.
+Do not always think about the present but also about the future.
+Know what new skills you need to learn to be a skilled resource for the organization.

 3. Identify Development Activities

-Identify how you will achieve your career development goals.
-Identify what steps you need to take to upgrade your knowledge and enhance your skills?
+Identify how your employees will achieve your career development goals.
+Identify what steps they need to take to upgrade their knowledge and enhance their skills?